sychagneux/Cour-LP-Transverse-Server/README.md

      📃 Tasks.schema
 ```

-This structure permit to the project to be more readable and maintainable.
+> 👍 This structure permit to the project to be more readable and maintainable.

 You have to create a file `schema.js`

 This file will import all the other schema files and merge them.

-We gonna define for now the base schema and resolver var.
+We gonna define for now the base schema and resolver vars.

 ```js
 // General query